How to write a general cover letter? Copy our sample generic cover letter template, adjust and use it to land an interview. Read more!

 - Make a separate section for your skills.
 It will help recruiters spot your qualifications fast.
 But don’t stop there.
 Pepper your skills throughout your work experience section.
 This way, what you claim you’re good at becomes much more believable!

 We’ve written a comprehensive guide that will teach you everything you need to know about listing skills on resumes.
-Make sure you give it a read: Great Job Skills to Have in 2019 (And How to Show Them Off)
+Make sure you give it a read: 99+ Professional Work Skills to Include on Your Resume

 Writing the Perfect Resume Ends With Crafting a Good Resume Profile